-We have audited, in accordance with Philippine Standards on Auditing, the financial statements of Medco Holdings Inc. (the Company) for the years ended December 31, 2022 and 2021, on which we have rendered our report dated March 3, 2023.
+We have audited, in accordance with Philippine Standards on Auditing, the financial statements of Medco Holdings Inc. (the Company) for the years ended December 31, 2023 and 2022, on which we have rendered our report dated February 28, 2024.
 Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The Supplemental Schedule on Financial Soundness Indicators, including their formulas, calculation, and their appropriateness or usefulness to the intended users, are the responsibility of the Company's management.
 These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRS) and may not be comparable to similarly titled measures presented by other companies.
 This schedule is presented for the purposes of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission, and is not a required part of the basic financial statements prepared in accordance with PFRS.
-The components of these financial soundness indicators have been traced to the Company's financial statements as at December 31, 2022 and 2021 and for the years then ended and no material exceptions were noted.
+The components of these financial soundness indicators have been traced to the Company's financial statements as at December 31, 2023 and 2022 and for the years then ended and no material exceptions were noted.

-By: Nelson J. Pinio

-Partner
+By: Arman B. Neptuno

 CPA Reg.
+No. 0148776 TIN 428-244-641

-No. 0097048 TIN 201-771-632 PTR No. 9566632, January 3, 2023, Makati City SEC Group A Accreditation Partner - No. 97048-SEC (until financial period 2023) Firm - No. 0002 (until Dec.
-31, 2024) BIR AN 08-002511-032-2022 (until Oct.
-13, 2025) Firm's BOA/PRC Cert. of Reg.
+PTR No. 10076149, January 3, 2024, Makati City

+SEC Group A Accreditation

+Firm - No. 0002 (until financial period 2024) BIR AN 08-002551-048-2023 (until Nov.
+14, 2026)

+Firm's BOA/PRC Cert. of Reg.
 No. 0002 (until Aug.
 27, 2024)

-March 3, 2023
+February 28, 2024

-(A Subsidiary of Bonham Strand Investments Ltd.) Supplemental Schedule of Financial Soundness Indicators December 31, 2022 and 2021
+(A Subsidiary of Bonham Strand Investments Ltd.) Supplemental Schedule of Financial Soundness Indicators December 31, 2023 and 2022